Indian troops kill two more Kashmiri youth in IOK

 Share

-SRINAGAR - Indian troops in their fresh act of state terrorism, martyred two more Kashmiri youth in Islamabad district, today (Tuesday), taking the number of youth killed in the district since yesterday to five.
+SRINAGAR - Indian troops in their fresh act of state terrorism martyred another Kashmiri youth in Rajouri district today (Wednesday).

-According to Kashmir Media Service (KMS), the youth were killed by the troops during a cordon and search operation in Waghama area of the district.
+According to Kashmir Media Service (KMS), the troops martyred the youth in a fake encounter during a military operation near Keri area of the district.

-The operation was going on till last reports came in.
-The authorities also suspended mobile internet services and sealed all entry and exit points in the area.
+The troops martyred a civilian during a cordon and search operation in Model town area of Sopore early morning today.

-The troops killed three Kashmiri youth during a similar operation in Runipora area of the district, yesterday.
+The operations in Rajouri and Sopore were going on.
+The occupation authorities have suspended internet service in Sopore.

 -